croles/SQLServer-selected-backup/README.md

 ### Application description

 This app is created to do backup of several tables in a database an restore the data in another with the same structure.
 It is useful for copying information from production to development environments avoiding tables with restricted information (like personal data).
-It can be used to reproduce production bugs in test or development paçlatforms.
+It can be used to reproduce production bugs in test or development platforms.

 ### Application use